SchlossVRL/UW-Virtual-Brain-Project/README.md

 - `VRLesson`: Change in performance score for lesson completed in VR(Post-Pre) (range: -18 to 18)
 - `VisualLesson`: Change in performance score for lesson on Visual System(Post-Pre) (range: -18 to 18)
 - `AuditoryLesson`: Change in performance score for lesson on Auditory System (Post-Pre) (range: -18 to 18)
+- `Visual.Pre`: Pre-test score for lesson on Visual System (range: 0 to 18)
+- `Auditory.Pre`: Pre-test score for lesson on Auditory System (range: 0 to 18)

 `STEM-All.csv`: stores the combined data for the 3 experiments above.
 In addition to the columns above, there are two additional columns:
 - `Experiment`:  1a, 1b, or 2 corresponding to which experiment